-Try this Plyometric Strength Workout if you are looking to include some plyos into your routine!
+Try this Plyometric Strength Workout if you are looking to include some plyos into your routine this spring!

 Have you been training hard all winter or are you starting to build speed and distance now?

-What is your favorite workout to help you get ready for faster running?
+What is your favorite workout to help you get ready for faster spring running?